amiroudiallo-dev/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that deleting a directory
+script that change the working directory to the previous one